Vegan Food At T-Mobile Park - And Where To Eat Nearby Instead [2025 Guide]

 And now - finally - the reason why you're really here: Finding the best vegan food at T-Mobile Park.
 So let’s get to it!

 T-Mobile Park’s “Vegan Score” (in my opinion) is around a 5/10.
-And if you’re a gluten-free vegan, I’d say probably 4/10 or lower...
-There are enough decent and delicious options to enjoy, but there’s plenty of room for easy improvements - especially when we’re paying stadium prices.
+And if you’re a gluten-free vegan, I’d say probably 2/10.
+There are some decent options to enjoy, but there’s plenty of room for easy improvements - especially when we’re paying stadium prices.

-There are very few vegan options that pass the “purity test”, due to shared fryers and grills.
+First off, nearly every vegan option has to be modified outside of the vegan hot dogs.
+There are also very few vegan options that pass the “purity test”, due to shared fryers and grills.
 If that doesn’t matter much to you, then you’ll have better luck with more options.

 For gluten-free options, not many are Celiac-safe unless it’s a pre-packaged snack with a Gluten-Free Certification.
 Also, the gluten-free buns in the stadium are not vegan.

-That being said, there have been many vegan-friendly improvements in the last 2 years, so should hunger strike while the M’s are in-between innings, it’s nice to have this list handy.
+That being said, if hunger strikes while the M’s are in-between innings, it’s nice to have this list handy.

 Helpful Tips & Recommendations